-Market-Based Title: Besides renaming the series from "Special" to "Adventures" in Singapore and the US, Viz also gave the Generation IV and V chapters "Diamond and Pearl/Platinum" and "Black and White" subtitles and numbering them from the beginning in order to set them apart from each other and the Generation II/III chapters, as multiple arcs are being published at once (up to three at the same time).
-Generations II and III themselves have "Gold & Silver" and "Ruby & Sapphire" labels on the covers, but continue their numbering from the previous chapters.
+Market-Based Title: Besides renaming the series from "Special" to "Adventures" in Singapore and the US, Viz also gave the Generation IV and V chapters "Diamond and Pearl/Platinum" and "Black and White" subtitles and renumbered them from the beginning in order to set them apart from each other and the Generation II/III chapters, as multiple arcs are being published at once (up to three at the same time).
+Generations II and III themselves have their own labels ("Gold & Silver", "Ruby & Sapphire", "FireRed & LeafGreen") on the covers, but continue their numbering from the previous chapters.

-Viz also publishes two versions of the Black/White chapter; the first with half the rounds per book and dropping "Adventures" from the title, and the second as normal.
+Viz also publishes two versions of the Black and White chapter; the first with half the rounds per book and dropping "Adventures" from the title, and the second as normal.